LAWS 3073 Elder Law Industry Placement

 Coordinator Elen Seymour Opens in new window

-Description This elective work integrated learning unit builds on the knowledge base of 200632 Elder Law to provide work experience for later year Law students.
+Description This elective work integrated learning subject builds on the knowledge base of 200632 Elder Law to provide work experience for later year Law students.
 Students who have successfully completed 200632 Elder Law will be eligible to apply for this industry experience.
 The placement will consist of a full time ten day placement at selected industry workplaces with supervision by experienced legal practitioners.
-The unit will provide students with real-life work experiences in the legal issues associated with the practice of elder law and with an appreciation of the professional responsibilities essential for a 21st Century legal practitioner.
+The subject will provide students with real-life work experiences in the legal issues associated with the practice of elder law and with an appreciation of the professional responsibilities essential for a 21st Century legal practitioner.

 Discipline Law, Not Elsewhere Classified.